nairihar/funthreads/README.md

 # Function Threads
 Additional layer for Node.js's "worker_threads" module.

-Library provides `run` function, which takes an callback as argument, and runs it in a thread.
+Library provides `run` function, which takes an callback as argument and runs it in a thread.
 It returns a promise, inside callback you can return promise or plain value(i.e. object, string and etc...).

 ## Installation